kirk24788/KPS/README.md

 Replace `classname` with whatever class you're writing this rotation for.
 While not needed, this local definitions help you to write easier to read rotations.

 Next will be your rotation(s), they can be registered with `kps.rotations.register(...)`.
-This function takes 4-5 parameters:
+This function takes 3 parameters and returns a table which allows to add rotations (in and out of combat) or set the required talents for this spec:

 1. Classname (Uppercase String, e.g.: "SHAMAN")
 1. Specname (Uppercase String, e.g.: "ENHANCEMENT")
-1. Rotation Table
-1. Description of the Rotation (will be shown in Dropdown if multiple Rotations exist)
+1. Unique description of the Rotation (will be shown in Dropdown if multiple Rotations exist)
-1. _Optional:_ Required Talents for this Spec

 ```
-kps.rotations.register("SHAMAN","ENHANCEMENT",
+kps.rotations.register("SHAMAN","ENHANCEMENT","shaman enhancement").setCombatTable(
 {
 ...
-}
-,"shaman enhancement", {...})
+}).setOutOfCombatTable(
+{
+...
+}).setExpectedTalents({...})
 ```

 #### Rotation Table